 The following general principles apply to all Signatories:

-Given the breadth of the commitments outlined in this voluntary Code and the heterogeneous range of stakeholders involved, Signatories will sign up only to aspirations and actions to which they can meaningfully contribute within their mandates, capacities, business operations or strategies.
-Signatories should primarily act in areas under their direct responsibility.
+Given the breadth of the commitments outlined in this voluntary Code and the heterogeneous range of stakeholders involved, Signatories will sign up only to areas where they can meaningfully contribute within their mandates, capacities, business operations or strategies.

-Signatories commit to undertake actions provided for by this Code in a manner that ensures full compliance with EU and national competition law.
+Companies commit to undertake actions, such as those indicatively provided for by this Code, in a manner that ensures full compliance with EU and national competition law.
 By way of example, Signatories must not discuss, communicate or exchange any commercially sensitive information.
 This includes non-public information on: prices; marketing and advertising strategy; costs and revenues; trading terms and conditions with third parties (including purchasing strategy); terms of supply; trade programmes or distribution strategy.

 II.
 GUIDING PRINCIPLES